sblauth/cashocs/README.rst

 to the underlying theory of PDE constrained optimization or to relevant demos and documentation of FEniCS.

-Note, that the full CASHOCS documentation is available at `<https://cashocs.readthedocs.io/en/latest/index.html>`_.
+An overview over CASHOCS and its capabilities can be found in `Blauth, cashocs: A Computational, Adjoint-Based Shape Optimization and Optimal Control Software <https://doi.org/10.1016/j.softx.2020.100646>`_.
+Moreover, note that the full CASHOCS documentation is available at `<https://cashocs.readthedocs.io/en/latest/index.html>`_.

 .. readme_start_installation